 Bees in a new beehive have low amounts of honey during honey harvest time.
 An abundance of honeybee forage also impacts how much honey beekeepers get from a hive.
 Strong colonies with many bees give better yields of beehive products.
 Beehive diseases and pests of bees also affect the amount of honey you can harvest from a single beehive.

 Honey bee colonies have to maintain sufficient brood levels in order to have good colony strength.
 Honey is stored by bees in good times for use during hard times.
-When you harvest honey, you should leave some for the bees to use when conditions are not favorable for foraging.
+When you harvest honey, you should leave some for the bees to use when conditions are not favourable for foraging.

-How Honeybees get High Honey Yields per Hive per Year
+How Honeybees Get High Honey Yields per Hive per Year

 Skilled beekeepers have found out various ways to keep strong colonies and have high honey yields.
 They make sure to have bee colonies that are good at foraging and making honey.
 Planting flowers that bees love is one way of making sure to have a good honey harvest.
 You should also provide a water-drinking place if water places are far from your apiary.

 Records in beekeeping are an often overlooked part of the honey business.
-Beekeepers should keep two types of records: records of beehive activities and observations, and records of incomes and expenditure related to the honey business.
+Beekeepers should keep two types of records: records of beehive activities and observations, and records of incomes and expenditures related to the honey business.

 - You do not have to keep elaborate records or have financial accounting skills.
 Simple records that capture important information are adequate for general use.

-- Properly kept records in your honey honey business help you make quick and accurate assessments of the profitability of the business.
+- Properly kept records in your honey business help you make quick and accurate assessments of the profitability of the business.